coolwonny/Project-Catalogue/Applied Data Science with Python.md

   - [Network Prediction](https://github.com/iDataist/Network-Prediction)

-Note: I completed the University of Michigan Applied Data Science with Python Specialization in 2018.
+Note: The projects are part of the University of Michigan Applied Data Science with Python Specialization.